 Do not leave the charger connected to the transceiver for continuous periods in excess of 24 hours.
-Long term overcharging can degrade the Lithium-Ion battery pack and significantly shorten its useful life.
+Long term overcharging can degrade the Lithium-lon battery pack and significantly shorten its useful life.

-5. When charging is completed, disconnect the pack from the CD-35, and unplug the NC-90 from the AC line outlet.
+5. When charging is completed, disconnect the pack from the CD-36, and unplug the NC-90 from the AC line outlet.

-4.1.5 MOUNTING THE CD-35 ON THE VESSEL
+4.1.5 MOUNTING THE CD-36 ON THE VESSEL

-The CD-35 is designed to be surface on a vessel which can be connected to the charger.
+The CD-36 is designed to be surface on a vessel which can be connected to the charger and a GPS that supplies NMEA data for DSC Distress transmissions.

-If mounting on a vessel, the CD-35 must be mounted in a location on the vessel that is directly shielded from rain or splashes of water.
-After the location is found, mount the CD-35 using the supplied mounting screws.
+If mounting on a vessel, the CD-36 must be mounted in a location on the vessel that is directly shielded from rain or splashes of water.
+After the location is found, mount the CD-36 using the supplied mounting screws.

-CD-35 Desktop Mount
+CD-36 Desktop Mount